-Unsplash was founded in 2013 and is continually growing and successfully developing to this day.
+Unsplash was founded in 2013 and is continually growing and successfully developing.
 New photos are uploaded every week.

-The resource strives to unite creative people in a single information space, give them tools and support to create new art pieces.
+The resource strives to unite creative people in a single information space and give them tools and support to create new art pieces.

-It is unlikely that you will have a desire to edit the presented photos additionally.
+It is unlikely that you will want to edit the presented photos additionally.

 The authors have already processed most photos following the genre and concept.

 More of that, you can often find shots stylised as Polaroid or so.
-This is extremely relevant today – such frames make photos more lively, personal, and often outperform technically verified, refined stock photos.
+This is highly relevant today – such frames make photos more personal and often outperform technically verified, refined stock photos.

 In the “Collections” section, you’ll find collections compiled by the platform users.
-This is very handy, especially when you need, for example, office photos ideas for a landing page.
+This is very handy, especially when you need, for example, office photo ideas for a landing page.

 In the “Explore” section, photos are grouped by the topic.
 It doesn’t matter whether you need to find pictures of nature, food, flowers, or anything else – you’ll most likely find the required selection.

 Freepik is another photo stock trendy among thousands of web design resources.
 In addition to high-quality photos, here you can find templates for illustrations and various vector images – icons, clipart, PSD templates, etc.